 Bioaccumulation monitoring for the ETTP BMAP has focused on evaluating the impact of PCB discharges into the environment because of historical operations at the ETTP complex.
 It was previously assumed that mercury (Hg) flux into Poplar Creek and the Clinch River originated largely from Y-12 Complex discharges into East Fork Poplar Creek (EFPC).
-However, more recently monitoring has shown that water in ETTP storm drains and biota from lower Mitchell

-Branch have elevated mercury concentrations.
+However, more recently monitoring has shown that water in ETTP storm drains and biota from lower Mitchell Branch have elevated mercury concentrations.
 Mercury bioaccumulation monitoring is routinely conducted in the watersheds adjacent to ETTP by the Y-12 and ORNL BMAPs, both on and off ORR.
-The available Hg bioaccumulation monitoring data will be presented in the following subsections with long-term trends in PCB contamination in resident fish and caged clams from ETTP waters.
-Recent tabular results were provided in the FY 2020 ETTP BMAP Report.
+The available Hg bioaccumulation monitoring data will be presented in the following subsections with longterm trends in PCB contamination in resident fish and caged clams from ETTP waters.